segmentio/segment-docs/src/connections/sources/source-function.md

 title: Source Functions
 ---

+> note ""
-Functions are currently in developer preview.
+> **NOTE:** Functions are currently in developer preview.
 If you are interested in joining the developer preview, navigate to the Build page in your catalog [here](https://app.segment.com/goto-my-workspace/build/catalog).
 The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).

 Source Functions allow you to gather data from thousands of Cloud Applications without having to worry about setting up or maintaining any infrastructure.
 Source Functions are small pieces of code that you upload to a Segment Source to translate webhook or POST events into events or objects that match the [Segment Spec](https://segment.com/docs/connections/spec/).